kodecocodes/objective-c-style-guide/README.md

 When using `enum`s, it is recommended to use the new fixed underlying type specification because it has stronger type checking and code completion.
 The SDK now includes a macro to facilitate and encourage use of fixed underlying types: `NS_ENUM()`

-Enum value names should always start with enum type name.
+Enum value names should always start with enum type name, otherwise Swift compatibility may suffer.

 **For Example:**